signalfx/splunk-otel-python/RELEASING.md

 | Release candidate | `vX.Y.Z-rc.N` | `X.Y.ZrcN` |

 For example, `v3.4.5-rc.1` maps to the PyPI package version `3.4.5rc1`.
+Prerelease number `N` may be `0` or a positive integer, but must not include leading zeroes.

 Before publishing Docker images, the release script verifies that these package version sources all match the derived PyPI version: